 Our constitution requires that people apply to become members, in a way designated by the Trustees, with whom the final decision rests.
 During 2016 when we expect many dozens of people to apply, the Trustees will weigh the above criteria, and consider personal relationships or recommendations of others of good standing and existing Baptist members.
 If necessary, they’ll arrange a short interview to get to know a person better.
 New members will be introduced to the next available Church Family Meeting.

-From 2017, the Church Family Meeting will delegate the role of assessing new membership applications to a small team, who will bring their recommendations to the Trustees at regular intervals.
+If necessary, the Church Family Meeting will delegate the role of assessing new membership applications to a small team, who will bring their recommendations to the Trustees at regular intervals.
 New members will be introduced to the next available Church Family Meeting.

 We want membership to be an active process, and our list of members up-to-date and relevant.
 Every 2 years, members will be asked to re-affirm their choice and commitment to The Well, in a simple way.
 If they don’t wish to, after a while their membership will be withdrawn.